How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 It’s also important to make time intentionally to take the occasional walk about the cabin to keep your body feeling good.

-Don’t forget, it’s important to keep hydrated to avoid feeling crummy later.
+And most importantly, don’t forget, it’s important to keep hydrated to avoid feeling crummy later.

 So a good thing to do is to use the walk to get more water from the attendant.
+I try to force myself to do this every two or three hours.

 To sleep comfortably, use a neck pillow designed for airplane use, wear noise-cancelling headphones or earplugs, and bring an eye mask to block out light.

-If you’ really want to go all out, think about layers or a travel blanket for temperature control.
+If you really want to go all out, think about layers or a travel blanket for temperature control.

 One final piece of advice, after a long-haul flight there’s nothing that thrills me more than tossing on sunglasses and getting out of the airport and to my final destination.